Babolat Pure Drive Racket Review

 The main thing I felt the Pure Drive was missing was the stability.

-Obviously, it’s impossible for a racket to be perfect at everything, and this is the area that is sacrificed in order to give you the easy power and spin that you get with the Pure Drive.
+Obviously, it’s impossible for a racket to be perfect at everything.
+This is the area that is sacrificed to give you the easy power and spin that you get with the Pure Drive.

-You could also counteract this by adding some lead tape to the head to stabilise the racket and increase plow-through.
+You could also counteract this by adding some lead tape to the head to stabilize the racket and increase plow-through.

 I could see this racket suiting an aggressive young baseliner, but as you develop your game, I think you’re likely to outgrow this racket.